puppetlabs/puppetlabs-apache/README.md

 Configures the behavior of the module templates, package names, and default mods by setting the Apache version.
 Default is determined by the class `apache::version` using the OS family and release.
 It should not be configured manually without special reason.

+#####`conf_dir`

+Changes the location of the configuration directory the main configuration file is placed in.
+Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.

 #####`confd_dir`

 Changes the location of the configuration directory your custom configuration files are placed in.
 Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.